 Typical properties include apartment buildings, motels, malls, shopping centers, parking garages, parking lots, hospitals, schools, convenience stores, ATMs, banks, bus companies, cruise lines, retail stores, and other commercial establishments.

-Your choice of lawyer is very important in a premises liability or negligent security case in SC.
-Based out of Lexington, The Michael Jeffcoat Firm advocates for victims throughout Richland County, including Columbia and the greater upstate region.
+Your choice of the right personal injury lawyer is very important in a premises liability or negligent security case in SC.
+Based out of Lexington, The personal injury lawyers of The Jeffcoat Firm advocates for victims throughout Richland County, including Columbia and the greater upstate region.